Structure on the Top Homology and Related Algorithms: Strata and geometric matroid structure

 \begin{Theorem}

-The filtration $X=X_{d} \supseteq X_{d-1} \supseteq \ldots$ has the following properties: \begin{itemize} \item[(i)] Each chain group $C_k = H_k(X_k,X_{k-1})$ has the structure of a coordinate space whose codimension one hyperplanes are defined by elements of $C_k$ not supported on a particular $k$-stratum. \item[(ii)] The maps induced by the exact sequences of pairs make (\ref{chain}) into a chain complex whose top homology is isomorphic to the top homology of $X$. \item[(iii)]The intersection of the coordinate hyperplanes of $C_k$ with the space of $k$-cycles in $C_k$ defines an oriented matroid, up to re-orientation. \\(See page 10 of \cite{oriented matroids}) \item[(iv)] Any homeomorphism between two such spaces induces an isomorphism between the above structures. \end{itemize}
+The filtration $X=X_{d} \supseteq X_{d-1} \supseteq \ldots$ has the following properties: \begin{itemize} \item[(i)] The maps induced by the exact sequences of pairs make (\ref{chain}) into a chain complex whose top homology is isomorphic to the top homology of $X$. \item[(ii)] With real coefficients, each group $C_k := H_k(X_k,X_{k-1})$ has the structure of a coordinate space whose codimension one hyperplanes are defined by elements of $C_k$ not supported on a particular $k$-stratum.

+\item[(iii)] The set of $k$-strata with chosen orientations has the structure of an oriented matroid. \item[(iv)] Any homeomorphism between two such spaces preserving orientations induces an isomorphism between the above structures. \end{itemize}

 \end{Theorem}